Durbin Law Office, LLC | 1262 Ledgewood Dr., Akron, Ohio 44333| Phone: (330) 472-2083 | Email: firstname.lastname@example.org

 Will: A legal document that directs how a person’s estate is to be distributed upon death.

-Will Contest: The litigation of a will’s validity, such as on claims that the testator lacked capacity or was unduly influenced when the
+Will Contest: The litigation of a will’s validity, such as on claims that the testator lacked capacity or was unduly influenced when the will was executed.

 Call Akron Probate Attorney Deanna Durbin at 330-472-2083 today for assistance with your probate needs.